 Organize your inventory

-Why you should have an inventory?
+Why should you have an inventory?

 - To Manage Stock Levels: Having a record of items involved in delivering, ordering and storing is important if you value certain business decisions.
 You could save money while still delivering your products on time, cease to over-order items, and free space for other items.